flatrick/dbup_test/README.md

 </ItemGroup>
 ```

-You can also add each as a separate `<EmbeddedResource>` row if that is preferred over a wildcard like the example above.
+You can also add each script as separate `<EmbeddedResource>` rows if that is preferred over a wildcard like the example above.